leonism/Breast-Cancer/README.md

 # 2. Descriptive Statistics

+In Descriptive statistics, we are describing our data with the help of various representative methods using `charts`, `graphs`, `tables`, `excel files`, etc. In descriptive statistics, we describe our data in some manner and present it in a meaningful way so that it can be easily understood.
+Most of the time it is performed on small data sets and this analysis helps us a lot to predict some future trends based on the current findings.
+Some measures that are used to describe a data set are measures of central tendency and measures of variability or dispersion.

 ## 2.1 Numerical Analysis

 Let's jazz up our dataset with some sweet statistical insights!
 With the `.describe()` method, we're about to dive deep into the numerical nitty-gritty.
 This little trick gives us the lowdown on key stats like `count`, `mean`, and `standard deviation`, shedding light on the distribution and central tendencies of our numeric data.